Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States: Example

-with the multi-index $R=(4,4)$.
+The multi-index denoting the highest occurring time derivatives in (\ref{para_vtol}) is $R=(4,4)$.
 A regular state transformation of the form (\ref{state_trf_1}) on $\T(\Qm)$ is given by

 The flat parameterization $(F_{\bar{q}}, F_{\bar{v}})$ of the transformed coordinates (\ref{transf_coord}) is of the form (\ref{flat_para_sec_2}).
-To exactly linearize the VTOL by a quasi-static feedback of the classical state $(q,v)$ we first apply Theorem \ref{thm_5} to find suitable multi-indices $\kappa$.
-Accordingly, the multi-indices $\kappa_1=(4,2)$ and $\kappa_2=(2,4)$ are possible choices.
-However, since we want to derive a feedback law that allows rest-to-rest transitions, we evaluate the corresponding Jacobian matrix (\ref{jacobian_1}) at equilibrium points and obtain
+According to item~i) of Theorem~\ref{thm_5}, the VTOL can be exactly linearized by a feedback law (\ref{lin_fb_1}) such that the closed loop system (\ref{closed_loop_sys}) shows a linear input-output behavior (\ref{input_output}) with the lengths of the decoupled integrator chains given by $\kappa_1=(4,2)$ and $\kappa_2=(2,4)$.
+However, since we want to derive a feedback law (\ref{lin_fb_1}) that allows rest-to-rest transitions, we evaluate the Jacobian matrix (\ref{jacobian_1}) at equilibrium points and obtain